pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** Which of our current routes will require us to use the `jsonwebtoken` library? (i.e. When will we be creating or decoding JWTs?)

 * **Your Answer:**
+/login

 * **Question:** JWTs allow for custom information (i.e. payload) to be returned back to the client.
 What kind of information do you think would be useful to send back to our client?

 * **Your answer:**
+Any kind of validation error.
+If it was a sucess - show some user informtion such as the id / username / what kind of user that they are.

 * **Question:** The custom information (i.e. payload) inside of JWT can be [easily decoded](https://jwt.io/#debugger).
 What kind of information should we _not_ store inside of a JWT?

 * **Your Answer:**
+Don't include password or anything that is private.

 ---